szejterekk/SOC-Portfolio/TryHackMe/SOC-L1-Alert-Triage.md

-# SOC L1 Alert Triage
+# Alert Triage Methodology

 ## Objective

-Learn how to investigate and classify security alerts.
+Determine whether an alert is:

+- True Positive
+- False Positive
+- Benign Positive

 ---

-## Investigation Process
+## Investigation Flow

 1. Understand the alert.
-2. Identify affected host.
+2. Check affected asset.
-3. Check related logs.
-4. Validate user activity.
+3. Verify user activity.
+4. Review related logs.
-5. Search IOCs.
+5. Search threat intelligence.
-6. Decide whether escalation is required.
+6. Assess severity.
+7. Escalate if required.

 ---

+## Questions I should ask

+- What triggered the alert?
+- Who executed the process?
+- Is the parent process legitimate?
+- Has this happened before?
+- Are there any IOCs?

+---

-## Key Takeaways
+## Outcome

-- Every alert needs context.
-- Documentation is essential.
-- False positives are common.
+Incident closed
+or
+Escalated to Tier 2